SAIDIVYADARAGANI/SAIDIVYA/README.md

     FROM CASES_STATISTICS
   )

-**\*I am not able to connect github to dbt as there is error in setting up repository in github.
+***I am not able to connect github to dbt as there is error like danger zone.
 Due to this problem, i am not able to do visualization in google-visual-studio.
-As instructor said i have written in snowflake warehouse and pasted it here by creating new repository*\**
+As instructor said i have written in snowflake warehouse and pasted it here by creating new repository***